AckeeDevOps/vaultier/README.md

-# Vaultier CI/CD Vault helper
+# Vaultier: CI/CD Vault helper

 Vaultier will be simple helper for Container native CI/CD pipelines.
 The main goal is to parse specs file, obtain secrets from the Vault